restimel/selectic/doc/dynamic.md

 [Back to documentation index](main.md)

-The dynamic mode allows to load options dynamically (from a server or from anything else asynchrously).
+The dynamic mode allows to load options dynamically (from a serveror from anything else asynchrously).
 The list of options will be built when selectic is open.
-It fetches the first options and fetch the following ones when it is needed.
+It fetch the first options and fetch the next when it is needed.
 It keeps result in cache to avoid refetching when selectic is open another time.

 ## Basic usage